This article will discuss the circumstances under which car insurance companies may request phone records and what you can do to protect your privacy.

 Can My Refusal to Provide My Cell Phone Records Be Used Against Me?

-If you were involved in a car accident and refused to hand over your cell phone records, the insurance company could argue that you were using your phone at the time of the accident and were therefore liable for the accident.
-They may also argue that you were trying to hide something by refusing to provide your cell phone records.
+Suppose you were involved in a car accident and refused to hand over your cell phone records.
+In that case, the insurance company could argue that you were using your phone at the time of the accident and were, therefore, liable for the accident.
+They may also say you were trying to hide something by refusing to provide your cell phone records.

 How Can I Protect My Privacy?

-You can take a few steps to protect your privacy from insurance companies requesting your cell phone records.
+You can take steps to protect your privacy from insurance companies requesting your cell phone records.

-One, your attorney can help you check your contract with the insurance company to see if there is a clause allowing them to request such information.
+One, your attorney can help you check your contract with the insurance company to see if a clause allows them to request such information.
 If there is such a clause, your attorney may be able to negotiate with the insurance company to have it removed.

-It’s very important to proceed with caution and speak with an experienced attorney before providing your insurance company with any information, especially if you are unsure about what you are agreeing to.
-Remember, insurance companies are in the business of making money and will often use whatever information they can get their hands on to try and minimize their payout.
+It’s imperative to proceed cautiously and speak with an experienced attorney before providing your insurance company with any information, especially if you are still unsure what you agree.
+Remember, insurance companies are making money and will often use whatever information they can get their hands on to try and minimize their payout.

 Free Consultation with a St. Louis Car Accident Lawyer